Lilla-Kavecsanszki/friends-quiz/README.md

 The ideal client for this business is:

 -	English speaking
--
+-	Friends fan
+-   A person who watched the series
+-   Individuals, couples, families, or groups

 Visitors of this website search for:

--	An
+-	A knowledgeable site, where they can find story-based questions and challenging, engaging answer options

+This website is the best way to help them achieve these goals because:

+- Most other similar sites are limited in their quiz games to a general Friends quiz, while this website offeres individual questionnaires for each characters
+- The website also offers true story-based question scenarios and 4 answers to choose from that are just challenging enough

 This website:

--	Is easy to navigate due to its sticky navbar that scrolls with the user on all pages.
+-	Is easy to navigate due to its sticky hamburger menu button scrolls with the user on all pages.
--
+-   Gives the customers options and access to useful and learnable information.
+-   Gives the customers the information they need without overloading them or distracting them from their original ideas
+    or wishes.
+-   Guides them and their curiosity to the goal of the website
+-   Has social media site buttons in the footer, which open them up in new tabs in order to not distract the customers
+    away from the website but a great help for the designer to showcase her other projects and work.

 User stories